appgardenstudios/hyaline/www/content/documentation/04-explanation/02-extract-current.md

 **Note**: Hyaline will not visit links on any other domain other than the domain specified in the baseUrl.
 To crawl multiple domains setup multiple documentation sources with separate extractors.

+**Note**: The HTTP extractor only visits unique URLs by considering only the path.
+URL fragments (anchors) and query strings are ignored to prevent duplicate visits to the same content.

 **Note**: Hyaline uses [doublestar](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4) to match paths relative to the `baseUrl`.

 For more detail on http extractor options please see the [configuration reference](../05-reference/01-config.md).